g--o/JSCF/README.md

 ## Documentation

-Documentation is currently in progress but you can check our [wiki](https://github.com/g--o/JSCF/wiki) and the API docs are already in [release/docs/index.html](release/docs/index.html).
+Documentation is currently in progress but you can check our [wiki](https://github.com/g--o/JSCF/wiki), it also points to online API docs.

 ## Help up!